SherG/perpetual-elm/exampleSite/content/about.md

 * Through factoring, our partners purchase your outstanding 30-, 60-, or 90-day invoices for immediate cash, minus a fee.
 * Through purchase order financing, product importers, distributors, and resellers can fulfill large orders before generating an invoice.
+* Through supply chain financing, companies can initiate advance payment to a supplier.

+Our solutions are cost-effective and simple.

 This service is for businesses selling B2B or B2G (business-to-government) with a minimal average monthly revenue of $20k.